 Although there is no single “right” way to help a student who has experienced sexual violence, below are some guidelines for identifying students who are struggling and offering them support.

-Signs that a Student Might Need Help
+Signs That a Student Might Need Help

 Sexual violence can affect many areas of one’s life.
 Therefore, people who have experienced sexual violence may exhibit a range of behaviors.
 Generally speaking, though, students who are in emotional distress following an episode of sexual violence might: